Côte d'Ivoire Wedding Traditions

 Why Your Wedding Starts at City Hall: The Unsexy but Essential Mariage Civil

-️ Critical Warning:Rural couples sometimes skip this step due to distance from administrative centers, but without it, you’re only married in the eyes of your family and God-not the tax office.
-One couple discovered this during a passport application three years later.
-Awkward.
+Critical Warning: Rural couples sometimes skip this step due to distance from administrative centers, but without it, you’re only married in the eyes of your family and God, not the tax office.
+This can create complications during official matters later.

 When Heaven Meets Earth: Religious Ceremonies That Move Mountains (and Relatives)

 Christian weddings embrace spectacle.
-Picture a Catholic church in Yamoussoukro where every pew drips with tulle, a 50-person choir harmonizes angelically, and your bride’s dress requires its own transportation.
+Picture a church in Yamoussoukro where every pew drips with tulle, a choir harmonizes angelically, and your bride’s dress requires its own transportation.
 The ring exchange produces that collective “awwww” that needs no translation.

-💡 Pro Tip:Interfaith marriages (15% of urban weddings) have produced creative solutions, like one couple who held their nikah at dawn and church ceremony at noon, keeping both families happy and guests thoroughly exhausted.
+Pro Tip: Interfaith marriages have produced creative solutions, like couples who hold their nikah at dawn and church ceremony at noon, keeping both families happy and guests thoroughly exhausted.

 The Moment When Nuts Determine Your Fertility: Kola Breaking Ceremonies